amnn/typed-geomlab-report/report.md

 We can extend this pruning approach to also deal with \textit{instantiation}: The process of replacing quantified (type) variables with fresh (type) variables, done when type checking a bound (term) variable; In some senses an inverse of \textit{generalisation}.

 By annotating types with a flag that is true when the type contains a quantified variable, when traversing for instantiation, we need only look at types where this flag is set.
 In our implementation, instead of a flag we use a special level, call it $\top$, such that for all levels $l\in\mathbb{N}$, $l<\top$.
-As we generalise a type, every variable we touch has its level set to $\top$, and the rules for propogating levels to compound types takes care of the rest.
+As we generalise a type, every variable we touch has its level set to $\top$, and the rules for propagating levels to compound types takes care of the rest.

 \subsubsection{Level Adjustments}